Mineral Calcium

 Best plant food sources

-• Vegetables: bok choy, broccoli, Chinese cabbage, dark leafy greens, mustard greens, kale, spinach, rhubarb, seaweed
+• Vegetables: bok choy, broccoli, Chinese cabbage, dark leafy greens (collard, mustard, turnip), kale, spinach, rhubarb, seaweed (note: spinach and Swiss chard contain oxalate which reduces our ability to absorb calcium)

-• Legumes: legumes, fortified tofu, fortified soy milk, soy
+• Legumes: legumes, fortified tofu, fortified soy milk, tempeh, soy

 Function in the body